-- 15.4 If the conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to effect any conversion of the Old Shares. - Please note that, under current tax law, a conversion of shares between different share classes in the same Sub-Fund will not be deemed to be a realisation for the purposes of capital gains taxation. - 15.6 A shareholder who converts their shares in one share class to shares in a different share class in the same Sub-Fund will not be given a right by law to withdraw from or cancel the transaction.
+- 15.4 If the conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to effect any conversion of the Old Shares. - Please note that, under current tax law, a conversion of Shares between different Share Classes will not be deemed to be a realisation for the purposes of capital gains taxation. - 15.6 A Shareholder who converts their Shares in one Share Class to Shares in a different Share Class will not be given a right by law to withdraw from or cancel the transaction.